kontent-ai/data-ops/src/commands/syncContent/export/README.md

 ## Export from External Systems

-If you want to export content from external systems and make it importable by data-ops, you can follow the instructions in the [Kontent.ai Migration Toolkit](https://github.com/kontent-ai/kontent-ai-migration-toolkit/blob/main/samples/migrate-from-external-system.ts).
+If you want to export content from external systems and make it importable by data-ops, you can follow the instructions in the [Kontent.ai Migration Toolkit](https://github.com/kontent-ai/kontent-ai-migration-toolkit/).
 This repository also provides a [sample script](https://github.com/kontent-ai/kontent-ai-migration-toolkit/blob/main/samples/migrate-from-external-system.ts) demonstrating how to migrate content from external systems.

 ## Additional Notes

-- **Response Size and Limits**: Be aware of the Delivery API's response size limits when using the `--depth` and `--limit` parameters.
-Adjust these parameters to prevent exceeding the maximum response size.
 - **Mutually Exclusive Parameters**: The content selection parameters (`--items`, `--last`, `--byTypeCodename`, `--filter`) are mutually exclusive.
 Use only one of these parameters per command.
 - **API Keys Security**: Ensure that you handle API keys securely.
 Do not expose them in version control systems or logs.
 - **Content Dependencies**: When exporting content items with linked items, ensure that the linked items are included in the export by setting the appropriate `--depth`.